Liver conditionsTravel health advice for travellers and health professionals

 - Piper-Jenks N, Horowitz HW, Schwartz E. Risk of Hepatitis E Infection to Travelers.
 J Trav Med.
 2000; 7: 194–9.

-- Public Health England Advisory committee on malaria prevention (ACMP) guidelines for malaria prevention in travellers from the UK, 2016, 15 December 2016 [Accessed 2 May 2017]
+- Public Health England Advisory Committee on Malaria Prevention (ACMP) guidelines for malaria prevention in travellers from the UK 2021, June 2021 [Acessed 3 June 2021]

 - Alter M. Vaccinating patients with chronic liver disease.
 Gastroenterology and Hepatology 2012; 8, 2; 120-2